-Benin was an important empire in the history of Nigeria because it rose to international fame for its artworks which were exported to different parts of Europe and the rest of the world.
+Benin was an important empire in the history of Nigeria because it rose to international fame for its artworks (Benin Bronze) which were exported to different parts of Europe and the rest of the world.
 It was also the first Nigerian territory that rivaled any contemporary European power in terms of governance and function.

 The Benin Bronze figures are a significant cultural heritage in Nigeria.
 For instance, Nigeria used original mask head of the Queen Mother, Idia, during World Festival of Arts and Culture, FESTAC, in 1977.